 To be a good sub-editor you'll need an excellent eye for detail, the ability to liaise with journalists and other editors and the creativity to write compelling headlines

-Press sub-editors, or subs, check the written text of newspapers, magazines or websites before it is published.
-They are responsible for ensuring the correct grammar, spelling, house style and tone of the published work.
+Press sub-editors, or subs, check the written text of newspapers, magazines or websites before they're published.
+They're responsible for ensuring the correct grammar, spelling, house style and tone of published work.

-Subs make sure that the copy is factually correct and that it suits the target market.
+Subs make sure that the copy is factually correct and suits its target market.
 They also lay out the story on the page, write headings and captions, and may be involved with overall page design.

 Like other journalism roles, sub-editing is demanding and requires constant attention to detail in a fast-paced working environment.

-Depending on the nature of employment and the extent to which production and layout work falls within the sub-editor's remit, your tasks will typically involve the following:
+Depending on the nature of your role, and the extent to which production and layout work falls within your remit, your tasks will typically involve:

 - editing copy, written by reporters or features writers, to remove spelling mistakes and grammatical errors

 - rewriting material so that it flows or reads better and adheres to the house style of a particular publication